wp-plugins/gwebpro-store-locator/readme.txt

 We update about once per month or more frequently as needed.

-Visit http://www.gwebpro.com/products/store_locator/ for more update info.
+Visit [G Web Pro website](http://www.gwebpro.com/Services/wordpress-plugin.html) for more update info.